Lumbar Lordosis:

 Symptoms and Long-term Effects

-• Reduced Mobility: The spine’s decreased flexibility hinders range of motion, affecting the ability to perform basic movements without discomfort.
+- Reduced Mobility: The spine’s decreased flexibility hinders the range of motion, affecting the ability to perform basic movements without discomfort.

-• Degenerative Changes: Over time, the compensatory mechanisms can lead to accelerated wear and tear on the spine’s structures, such as discs and joints, potentially leading to the early onset of degenerative conditions like arthritis.
+- Degenerative Changes: Over time, the compensatory mechanisms can lead to accelerated wear and tear on the spine’s structures.
+For instance, discs and joints, potentially lead to the early onset of degenerative conditions like arthritis.

-Understanding how a loss of lumbar lordosis disrupts the spine’s biomechanics emphasizes the importance of maintaining these natural curves for overall spinal health and functionality.
+Understanding how a loss of lumbar lordosis disrupts the spine’s biomechanics emphasizes the importance of maintaining these natural curves.
+As previously mentioned, this is needed for overall spinal health and functionality.

 Why Choose Southwest Scoliosis and Spine Institute for Lordosis Conditions